things to do in Kona

 Kaloko-Honokōhau National Historical Park

-Spread across the stunning Kaloko and Honokōhau coastline on the Big Island’s western tip, this national historical park is a must-visit for anyone with an interest in Hawaiian culture and history.
+The Kaloko-Honokōhau National Historical Park, on the western tip of Big Island, is a must-visit for anyone with an interest in Hawaiian culture and history.

 Covering over 1,100 acres of coast and rainforest, and designated as a National Historic Landmark in 1962, Kaloko-Honokōhau tells the story of an ancient Hawaiian settlement – thought to be one of the first on the island – through its many archaeological ruins, including heiau (temples), fishponds, and petroglyph fields.